the-other-mariana/data-mining/week3/README.md

 A scatter plot matrix is ​​a grid (or matrix) of scatter plots that is used to visualize bivariate relationships between combinations of variables.
 Each scatter plot in the matrix shows the relationship between a pair of variables.

-- It is common among data science tasks to understand the relation between two variables.We mostly use the correlation to understand the relation between two variables.
-But often we also hear about scatter matrix (also scatter plot) and covariance too.

 - A scatter matrix is a estimation of covariance matrix when covariance cannot be calculated or costly to calculate.

     - The **covariance** is defined as the measure of the joint variability of two random variables.

-- A scatter matrix consists of several pair-wise scatter plots of variables presented in a matrix format.
-It can be used to determine whether the variables are correlated and whether the **correlation** is positive or negative.
+- It can be used to determine whether the variables are correlated and whether the **correlation** is positive or negative.

 -  In other words, scatter plot matrix represents bi-variate or pairwise relationship between different combinations of variables while laying them in grid form.